Everything-Compatible/YRDict/README.md

 If it cannot work stably, it can also be documented, but the original function is not hooked for the time being.
 If there are any insights or precautions, please leave them as well.
+Whatever progress you make, please specify it in CHANGELOG.md.

 This repository accommodates not only code, but also "usable implementations", "organized code snippets", and "pure insights" are all welcome.